warp-contracts/gateway/README.md

 ### Orphaned transactions

-List of first 15 contracts with the most orphaned transactions.
+List of first 15 contracts with the highest number of orphaned transactions.
 Orphaned transactions are transactions that are not part of any block - but they are still returned by the Arweave GQL endpoint.
-This creates a huge problem when evaluating the state - especially in case of PSTs and `transfer` interactions.
+This creates a huge problem when evaluating the state - especially in the case of PSTs and `transfer` interactions.

 | Contract                                     |     Project     | Orphans |
 | -------------------------------------------- | :-------------: | ------: |